 Total electricity use is targeted to increase by 60% from 2025 to 2050 (Table 11).
 This will likely be driven by conversions to electric heat pumps and electric vehicles.
 These consumer changes will cause electricity use to grow.
-At the same time, total energy use (energy, not electricity) will decrease, and electricity will become a larger proportion of the state's total energy use (become more efficient, see Tables 12 and 13 for more information).
-This is Total energy use will be reduced because technologies will be increasingly efficient and because using electricity for transportation and heating is more efficient than using electric cars and electric heating sources are more efficient than using other energy sources, such as fossil fuels.
+At the same time, total energy use will decrease, and electricity will become a larger proportion of the state's total energy use (see Tables 12 and 13 for more information).
+Total energy use will be reduced because technologies will be increasingly efficient and because using electricity for transportation and heating is more efficient than using other energy sources, such as fossil fuels.